CayeOficial/GriefersTrap/README.md

 ![RAM Usage Linux](https://images-ext-2.discordapp.net/external/K0NYfenGFPD2FXx8Be_0XkNFGabrkB67K_n8gZlWyK0/https/cdn.cayeoficial.com/image//Termius_UhoZYXdYoB.png)

 ❗ This is not a security-related app (not at all) and shouldn't be used to prevent griefs.

 🖥 **Support:** zCayeOficial#0001

 ### ❓ - How it works?

-The app will generate a fake-n-empty server with full access to the Minecraft protocol, and when a player joins, it will send him some messages and then add his IP Address to a ipset set and will be blocked from accessing any port on the server.
+The app will generate a fake-n-empty server with full access to the Minecraft protocol, and when a player joins, it will send him some messages and then add his IP Address to an ipset set and will be blocked from accessing any port on the server.

 ### 📸 - Demo